pixeldoc2000/Marlin/README.md

 ![Step2](/step3_download.png)

-For printers that use a spearate CPU on the TFT such as the B1, locate the TFT zip file in the root directory and download it.
+For printers that use a spearate processor on the TFT, such as the B1, locate the TFT zip file in the root directory and download it (not required for BX).
 Instructions on how to install both follow.

 ## Using the Firmware